Starting a new business? Follow these steps to solidify your online presence.

 Step Four: Website (and Business Card)

 Way back in the day, in the early dawn of the internet – it used to be that in order to market your company, you needed a brochure and a business card.
-While the business card has survived – not yet replaced by a digital alternative – the same can’t be said for the brochure.
+While the business card has survived – not yet replaced by a viable digital alternative – the same can’t be said for the brochure.
 Though still popular amongst those of us with a nostalgia for offset printing, the brochure has been replaced by the website as the core vehicle for communicating a company’s purpose.
 We won’t get too hung up in the why of this here – it’s just important to know that it is so.
-You simply must have a website in 2017 if you have or are starting a business.
-And fortunately, in 2017, it’s very easy to get one.
+You simply must have a website in 2018 if you have or are starting a business.
+And fortunately, in 2018, it’s very easy to get one.
 You have several choices:

 - do it yourself